alpha-i/oracle-cromulon-python/docs/configuration_options.md

 + `port`: port for communication. e.g. `45672`
 + `queue_name`: name of the queue. e.g. `'clock-pulse'`.

-For example, using the above values, this section can be written a
+For example, using the above values, this section can be written as
 ```yaml
 live_clock_configuration:
   host: 'localhost'